BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 1 - v2.pdf.md

 undertaking, through an insurance holding company, the situa­ tion of such an insurance holding company shall be taken into account.

---- Page 87 ---For the sole purpose of that calculation, the intermediate insur­ ance holding company shall be treated as if it were an insurance or reinsurance undertaking subject to the rules laid down in Title I, Chapter VI, Section 4, Subsections 1, 2 and 3 in respect of the Sol­
+--- Page 87 ---
+For the sole purpose of that calculation, the intermediate insur­ ance holding company shall be treated as if it were an insurance or reinsurance undertaking subject to the rules laid down in Title I, Chapter VI, Section 4, Subsections 1, 2 and 3 in respect of the Sol­